Deekshithabu/Data-visualization/README.md

 # Data-visualization
+1. Collection of Superstore dataset from kaggle
-1. Cleaning of dataset using Power BI editor.
+2. Cleaning of dataset using Power BI editor.
-2. Data Visualization using different kinds of charts.
+3. Data Visualization using different kinds of charts.
-3. Giving description for each chart.
+4. Giving description for each chart.
-4. Creating a storyboard which helps in the easy understanding of the charts.
+5. Creating a storyboard which helps in the easy understanding of the charts.